czy13724/czy13724.github.io/_includes/about/en.md

 Hi，there，I‘m Levi.

-I am an amateur gamer who loves to collect.
+I am an amateur who loves to collect.
 I like to stay at home with nothing to do, spend my time leisurely or find interesting items to work on.

 ##### Hobbies